Programme Manager Job IOM Kenya 2020

 - Perform such other duties as may be assigned.

 Required Qualifications and Experience:

-• Master’s degree in Political, Social Science or Business Administration, International Relations, Law, Labour relations, or a related field from an accredited academic institution with five years of relevant professional experience; or,
+• Master’s degree in Political or Social Science, Business Administration, Public Administration, International Relations, Economics or a related field from an accredited academic institution with five years of relevant professional experience; or

 • University degree in the above fields with seven years of relevant professional experience.

 • Experience in programme management, technical assistance in IRIS capacity building programs, migration management programs and awareness in development of

 • Experience in managing projects on labour migration, migration and development, migrant protection; experience in East Africa is an advantage;

 • Specific professional experience and knowledge on ethical recruitment practices and migrant protection initiatives/practices;

 • Experience in project formulation and implementation of national and regional projects;